Fayette, Hamilton & Sumiton Campuses

 - Clinical agencies/facilities require the College to provide evidence that student participants are not under the influence of drugs or alcohol.
 Students will be required, at their own expense, to have an initial drug screen at a time and place determined by the faculty prior to entering clinicals.
 In addition, random drug screens will be conducted throughout the curriculum.
-If a drug screen is positive, the student may be immediately dismissed from the program.
-Also, if there is reasonable cause to believe a student is in violation of the institutional conduct code, such as observable changes in behavior, performance, appearance or speech, the student will be dismissed from the program immediately.
+If a drug screen is positive, the student will be immediately dismissed from the EMT program.

-Faculty reserves the right to require, at any time, proof of a student’s physical, mental, and/or emotional health.
+Emergency Medical Technician faculty reserves the right to require, at any time, proof of a student’s physical, mental, and/or emotional health.
+All students must be able to perform the Essential Functions.
 The faculty may require students to receive, at the student’s expense, counseling and/or medical treatment in order to continue in the program.
 If treatment is required, the student must provide documentation from the attending physician/primary healthcare provider of the student’s ability to perform skills effectively.

-A student who is hospitalized/treated for any existing health problem which may physically or emotionally impair their ability to provide safe and competent client care, must submit a statement from the physician/primary healthcare provider indicating ability to continue in clinicals and/or the program.
+- A student who is hospitalized for any existing health problem must submit a statement from the physician/primary healthcare provider indicating ability to continue in clinicals and/or the program.

-All students must provide verification of health insurance coverage and maintain this health insurance coverage throughout the program of study.
+All students must present verification of health insurance coverage before attending the first scheduled class day, as well as maintain this health insurance coverage throughout the program of study.